ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/008-interview-mode.md

 Ecamm Live can automatically add an on-screen title to the host and guests.
 To show the title, click the {% inlineicon hidet 15 inverted %}Title{% endinlineicon %} button next to the host or guest name.
 Click the button again to hide the title.

 Each title's visibility is a Scene-based setting, meaning it can be hidden or shown for each Scene in your broadcast.

+Automatic titles can also be added to [Camera Overlays](../006-using-overlays/#camera-overlays) by checking the <samp>Show Guest Name</samp> checkbox in the Overlay's settings popover.

 #### Changing Title Style